When Dog Doors Meet Sliding Glass Doors

 Check Your Frame

 This includes checking the color and frame material.
 Most inserts are made out of aluminum.
-If you have a vinyl framed slider, please take note that our aluminum inserts can still work.
-There is more standardization in the newer vinyl framed panel doors.
+If you have a vinyl framed slider, our aluminum inserts can still work.
+We also have vinyl patio door panels available.
 These inserts are limited in flap and track sizes.
-The manufacturer of the only vinyl framed inserts is Ideal Pet.
-Please check our site for their products.
-If you needed a different color than we offer, your insert can be painted over.
-If you are going to paint over it, we recommend a white color since that is easiest to cover up.
+Read below to know more about the vinyl panel options we offer.
+If you needed a different color than we offer, choosing the White color option and painting over it would be an option.

 Important Considerations before getting your Patio Panel Pet Door